joshuboi77/Karasu/README.md

 pre-commit install
 ```

-Or let Crow do it automatically (default behavior).
+Or let Karasu do it automatically (default behavior).

 ## Requirements